MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewnd-class.md

  Points to the MDI child window to be activated.

 ### Remarks
- This member function sends the [WM_MDIACTIVATE](../../mfc/reference/cwnd-class.md#cwnd__onmdiactivate) message to both the child window being activated and the child window being deactivated.
+ This member function sends the [WM_MDIACTIVATE](../../mfc/reference/cwnd-class.md#onmdiactivate) message to both the child window being activated and the child window being deactivated.

  This is the same message that is sent if the user changes the focus to an MDI child window by using the mouse or keyboard.

 > [!NOTE]
 >  An MDI child window is activated independently of the MDI frame window.
-When the frame becomes active, the child window that was last activated is sent a [WM_NCACTIVATE](../../mfc/reference/cwnd-class.md#cwnd__onncactivate) message to draw an active window frame and caption bar, but it does not receive another `WM_MDIACTIVATE` message.
+When the frame becomes active, the child window that was last activated is sent a [WM_NCACTIVATE](../../mfc/reference/cwnd-class.md#onncactivate) message to draw an active window frame and caption bar, but it does not receive another `WM_MDIACTIVATE` message.

 ### Example
- See the example for [CMDIFrameWnd::GetWindowMenuPopup](#cmdiframewnd__getwindowmenupopup).
+ See the example for [CMDIFrameWnd::GetWindowMenuPopup](#getwindowmenupopup).

-##  <a name="cmdiframewnd__mdicascade"></a>  CMDIFrameWnd::MDICascade
+##  <a name="mdicascade"></a>  CMDIFrameWnd::MDICascade
  Arranges all the MDI child windows in a cascade format.

 ```